top of page

 -

 When should my child first get their eyes examined?Approximately 80% of a child’s learning prior to the age of 12 is related to vision.
-Infants should have their first comprehensive eye exam at 6 months of age.
-Children then should have additional eye exams at age 3, and just before they enter kindergarten or first grade — at about age 5 or 6.
-If there is a family history of strabismus (crossed eyes), amblyopia, or other childhood eye disorder, infants should be evaluated for refractive error and eye health as early as 6 months of age by a pediatric eye care specialist.
-Annual comprehensive eye exams should be performed on all children when they reach the age of 5 or 6, or when they are starting kindergarten or first grade.
+Ideally, children should have an eye exam at around age 3.
+If a comprehensive exam is not done at age 3, the first exam should be no later than age 5 or 6 before they enter kindergarten or first grade.
+If there is a family history of strabismus (crossed eyes), amblyopia, or other childhood eye disorder, toddlers should be evaluated for refractive error and eye health as early as 18 - 24 months of age by a pediatric eye care specialist.
+Annual or bi-annual comprehensive eye exams should be performed on all children when they reach the age of 5 or 6, or when they are starting kindergarten or first grade.
+The follow-up schedule depends on their exam findings and risk factors for future vision issues.

 -